thebadmonkeydev/tech-talks/good_enough_software.md

 ## Abstract

-Solving complex problems is a delicate balance of trade-offs and compromises and many projects have languished because of a pursuit of perfection.
+Solving complex problems is a delicate balance of trade-offs and compromises.
+Many projects have languished because of a pursuit of perfection.
 This is particularly true of developers who want to launch their own side-projects.
 In this talk, we’ll discuss where the lines are in the sand and how engineers/entrepreneurs can identify and ship “good enough” software and keep projects alive and in front of users.

 ## Details